vidardb/vidardb/README.md

 <img style="width:100%;" src="/github-banner.png">

 ## VidarDB engine is a versatile storage engine.
-It is a lineage of LevelDB and RocksDB, but with support of various workloads .
+It is a lineage of LevelDB and RocksDB, but with support of various workloads.

 [![Build Status](https://travis-ci.com/vidardb/vidardb-engine.svg?branch=master)](https://travis-ci.com/github/vidardb/vidardb-engine)